lutchobandeira/lutchobandeira.github.io/_posts/2019-04-17-introduction-to-redux-and-its-role-in-modern-javascript-frameworks-such-as-react-and-angular.md

 We have used the [spread operator](https://developer.mozilla.org/pt-BR/docs/Web/JavaScript/Reference/Operators/Spread_operator) of ES6 to create a copy of the object ```state``` and populate some of its attributes.
 New attributes are added and existing attributes are overwritten.

-Immutability is an important feture in order to achieve the predictability of Redux.
+Immutability is an important feature in order to achieve the predictability of Redux.

 Let's talk now about how to create actions.

 How to create actions
 ---------------------

-Let's write a function that returns an action we want to dispatch, also known as **action creator**.
+Let's write a function that returns the action we want to dispatch, also known as **action creator**.

 <pre class="line-numbers" data-start="1" data-line=""><code class="language-jsx">